PCSchmidt/skillswapappmvp/docs/dev_journal.md

    - Conduct a deployment preparation meeting with the team
    - Finalize remaining documentation before production deployment

 With the CI/CD pipeline and deployment automation now in place, we've significantly streamlined the release process.
 The automated workflows will ensure consistent, reliable deployments while reducing the potential for human error.
-Our next step is to run a complete test deployment to staging to validate the entire pipeline before preparing for the production launch.
+Our next step is to run a complete test deployment to staging to validate the entire pipeline befo ore preparing for the production launch.

 ## May 4, 2025 (Afternoon) - Completing Deployment Preparation (Phase 5)